-Govt allots Lodhi Estate bungalow, to be vacated by Priyanka Gandhi, to BJP''s Anil Baluni
+Govt allots Lodhi Estate bungalow, to be vacated by Priyanka Gandhi, to BJP's Anil Baluni

 Priyanka Gandhi to hold meeting with party leaders to discuss law and order situation in UP

-As per the official statement, "persons with Z+ security cover are not entitled for Government accommodation.
+As per the official statement, "Persons with Z+ security cover are not entitled for Government accommodation.
 Exceptions can be made only by CCA based on security perception assessment by MHA on their recommendation."

-After being given a notice to vacate, Congress leader Priyanka Gandhi has cleared the dues for her bungalow in Lutyens Delhi.
+After being given notice to vacate, Congress leader Priyanka Gandhi has cleared the dues for her bungalow in Lutyens Delhi.

 The government had in November last year replaced the Special Protection Group (SPG) cover of Congress president Sonia Gandhi and her children Rahul Gandhi and Priyanka Gandhi Vadra, with Z-plus security by the CRPF.